kidscancode/godot_recipes/src/content/ui/labels.md

 ## Solution

 Sooner or later you're going to need to display some text on your screen.
 Examples include a title, countdown timer, score counter, and many others.
-For the majority of these, Godot's `Label` node is the answer.
+For the majority of these, Godot's {{< gd-icon Label >}}`Label` node is the answer.

 ### Working with fonts